-Goldia graduated this past May with a degree in Materials Science and Engineering from the University of California - Berkeley, where she rowed for four years.
-She started rowing at Cal when she walked onto the club rowing team, competing in both sweep and sculling events.
-After her sophomore year, Goldia joined and rowed for the Division 1 program at Cal, which recently won the 2018 NCAA National Championship.
-After graduation, Goldia moved to Philly and trained at Vesper Boat Club this past summer where she won Canadian Henley in the Senior 8+, and finished second in the Senior 4-.
+Coach Goldia rowed at University of California - Berkeley, where she was proud to be a part of the 2018 NCAA National Championship team.
+After graduation, Goldia moved to Philly and trained at Vesper Boat Club on the 2018 U23 summer team where she won Canadian Henley in the Senior 8+, and finished second in the Senior 4-.

 She started coaching as an assistant coach at Conestoga Crew in the fall of 2018 and in August 2019, Goldia was named Head Coach.
 The team has continued its tradition of excellence – achieving 5th place twice in a row in the Boys Quad and 6th place in the Girls Quad at Youth Nationals, and in 2022, placed 1st and 2nd at Scholastic Nationals in the Girls Varsity Quad and Boys Varsity Quad respectively.
 In 2023, Conestoga brought back home the Bride’s Plate at Stotesbury in the Girls Quad event.

 In the summers, Goldia has assisted the Vesper U19/U23 teams and Penn AC High Performance teams – coaching various crews to finals placement and the medal stand at Independence Day Regatta, Club Nationals, Philly Youth Regatta, and Canadian Henley.